 From an IT perspective, those numbers reveal a dark reality.
 100 million people using a plethora of free fantasy football websites means a sharp increase in potential infections, viruses, and data intrusions.
-Those can be caused any number of ways: by unwitting users clicking on the fake ads that often populate fantasy sites or downloading fantasy football apps from unknown publishers.
+Those can be caused in any number of ways: by unwitting users clicking on the fake ads that often populate fantasy sites or downloading fantasy football apps from unknown publishers.

+1) Start with proactive monitoring and maintenance that keeps a 24/7 watch on your systems.
 This allows your technology to stay up and stay running, which enhances efficiency and boosts productivity.
 Sick of worrying about software updates and security patches?
 Want your computers to just work, all day and every day?
 At CMIT Solutions, we specialize in managed services and professional data backup solutions that serve as the bedrock of any secure environment.

+2) Back that up with a strong firewall to create the first layer of security.
 Although IT experts have come to realize that firewalls are not the be-all, end-all of system security, they do still represent a key step in security strategy.
-Intelligent firewall monitoring prohibits deep threats and is essential to safe business operation.
+Intelligent firewall monitoring prohibits deep threats and is essential to safe business operations.

+3) Add in antivirus, anti-malware, and anti-spyware solutions specifically designed to prevent infections that come from junk mail and online “malvertising.”
 These kinds of attacks probably represent the most immediate threat to your company.
 Targeted malware attacks against small businesses have increased by approximately 10% each year since 2013, with an average loss of an astounding $92,000.
 Phishing attacks and social engineering attempts are on the rise, too—a European bank was recently scammed out of $44 million when an employee authorized an illicit wire transfer request made to look like it came from a company executive.

+4) Create an “umbrella” around your systems with Internet traffic evaluation, DNS filtering, content analysis, and cyber insurance.
 These extra add-ons expand your security perimeter to keep sophisticated attacks from entering your network.
 In addition, they analyze huge chunks of inbound and outbound web traffic to identify new cyberthreats and stay one step ahead of hackers.
 The core components of CMIT Solutions’ services are updated on a real-time basis, leveraging threat awareness in the business ecosystem.

+5) Go all in with employee training that can help prevent human error and cut infections even further.
 All it takes is one click on the wrong link by one well-meaning employee to introduce viruses and infections into your whole system.
 That’s why automated security awareness training for your staff (and anyone else with access to your systems) is so critical.
 Consider the fantasy football example: stronger policies and procedures prohibiting personal web browsing on company time could have helped to prevent those infections.

-That’s why, at CMIT Solutions, we focus on five steps: Identify, Protect, Detect, Respond, and Recover, all of which match the National Institue of Standards and Technology’s NIST Cybersecurity Framework Core.
+That’s why, at CMIT Solutions, we focus on five steps: Identify, Protect, Detect, Respond, and Recover, all of which match the National Institute of Standards and Technology’s NIST Cybersecurity Framework Core.
 That means we manage risk, control access, monitor systems, plan for disasters, and put continuity contingencies into action when needed.
 Just like we have for clients whose biggest intransigence is a love of fantasy football.